 Not all hemp oils are created equal.
 Here are a few helpful tips in finding a product that is right for your dog.

-- In order to be effective, it’s best to choose a full spectrum cannabidiol, not an isolate.
+- In order to be effective, it’s best to choose full-spectrum cannabidiol, not an isolate.

-- Be sure the manufacturer you choose use third party lab testing for quality and potency.
+- Be sure the manufacturer you choose uses third-party lab testing for quality and potency.

 - Make sure the manufacturer uses a supplier who farms organically.

 - Also find out how the oil is extracted from the plant.
-Never chose a company that uses butane or ethanol as a distraction solvent.
+Never choose a company that uses butane or ethanol as a distraction solvent.
 Vapor distillation seems to be the best process.